Garrett Gruener

 Garrett Gruener is an American venture capitalist, most known as the founder of Ask.com and a co-founder of Alta Partners.
 He was also a candidate for the 2003 California recall special election from the Democratic Party, finishing 28th in a field of 135 candidates with 2,562 votes.

 Education

-Gruener is a class of '76 UCSD alumnus.
-He received his B.S. at the University of California San Diego, and he received his M.A. at the University of California Berkeley.
+Gruener received his B.S. at the University of California San Diego in 1976, and he received his M.A. at the University of California Berkeley.

 Career

 Business

 Gruener has been working for more than two decades in the fields of software development, systems engineering, and corporate development.
 In 1982, he founded Virtual Microsystems, a communications software company that was later merged with a larger corporation.
 Garrett specializes in information technology and is on the board of directors of nCircle Network Security, Xelerated, and Nanomix.
 In 1992, he became a Partner at Burr, Egan, Deleage & Co.
 In 1996, along with Jean Deleage, Guy Nohra and Marino Polestral, he co-founded Alta Partners, a venture capital firm in life sciences.
 As of 2018, he is still serving as the company's Managing Director.
 He is also on the Board of Directors of Goldman School of Public Policy, part of the University of California, Berkeley.